BIBJAW/myneovim/readme.md

+# ALERT!: All My configs will be maintained [here](https://github.com/BIBJAW/united_repo_of_configs) from now on....

-# My Neovim Config (Mine's might not be the best for you.
+## My Neovim Config (Mine's might not be the best for you.
 Because the best config is the one configured by yourself)

 ## Screenshots